ternaustralia/aekos-api/README.md

     cd aekos-api/
     mvn clean package
     java -jar target/aekos-api-X.Y.jar # replace X.Y with the version
-Then you'll be able to see the endpoint at http://localhost:8099/
+Then you'll be able to see the endpoint at https://localhost:8099/.
+Note it runs on HTTPS so if you don't add the https:// prefix, it won't load.

 You can build a docker container that's configured to run this webapp with: